 Health Benefits of Potassium

-Potassium is critical mineral for key organs – like the heart and kidneys.
+Potassium is a critical mineral for key organs – like the heart and kidneys.

 Potassium deficiencies are associated with a risk of digestive disorders, arthritis, infertility, and high blood pressure.

-You might be more prone to a potassium deficiency if you have digestive condition (like IBS or Crohn’s), smoke, abuse substances, or have an eating disorder.
+You might be more prone to a potassium deficiency if you have a digestive condition (like IBS or Crohn’s), if you smoke, abuse substances, or have an eating disorder.
 Athletes can be at risk of a potassium deficiency if they exercise in hot climates or sweat excessively.

 So, do you need to give up coffee?
 Probably not!
 Coffee is a very low-risk drink for healthy people.

-Even with some health problems, you may have to decrease your coffee consumption or change the way that you drink your coffee, but you shouldn’t have to give it up.
+Even with some health problems, you may have to decrease your coffee consumption or change the way that you drink your coffee, but you probably won’t have to give it up.
 If you have health problems, make sure to clear everything with your doctor.